Have you ever thinking of trying a more exotic version of oxtail soup? I am referring to the Malaysian oxtail soup.

 Oxtail soup can elevate to become an exotic wonder dish with an adventurous twist of Asian flavor.

-I went for a dinner featuring Chef Norman Musa last week.
-He is a Malaysian chef based in the UK and was in Kuala Lumpur for a short visit.
-Among the signature dishes showcased during the buffet such as the rendang Wellington and omelet wrapped in roti jala, I still like the quintessential all time favorite Malaysian style oxtail soup on the buffet line.
-It is reminiscent what I typically enjoyed at the street vendor in my hometown, which I have not tasted it for some time.
+Whenever I of for the traditional Malaysian food, I still like the quintessential all time favorite Malaysian style oxtail soup.
+It is reminiscent of what I typically enjoyed at the street vendor in my hometown, which I have not tasted it for a long time.

-The herbs and spices is an integral part of the soup.
+The herbs and spices are an integral part of the soup.
 Each cook has its secret formula of the spice combination.
 I am using the most common mix of herbs and spices that appeal to most of the local people in this recipe.
 If this is the first time you prepare this soup, I suggest you adhere to this recipe and make the customization later.
-As long as you use the same set of oriental herbs and spices, I can assure you that it will taste entirely different from the traditional Scottish or French oxtail soup.

-Watch this video that shows you how to prepare oxtail soup (2.11 minutes)
+This video will show you how to prepare Malaysian oxtail soup.
+(2.11 minutes)

 - 750 g oxtail , cut into 1-2 cm thick